Mount Clemenceau

 Mount Clemenceau is the fourth highest mountain in the Park Ranges of the Canadian Rockies.
 The peak was originally named "Pyramid" in 1892 by Arthur Coleman.
 The mountain was renamed by the Interprovincial Boundary Survey in 1919 to its present name, which is for Georges Clemenceau, premier of France during World War I.

-Mt.
-Clemenceau was first climbed in 1923 by D.B.
+Mount Clemenceau was first climbed in 1923 by D.B.
 Durand, H.S.
 Hall, W.D.
 Harris and H.B.
 De V. Schwab.

 Routes

 There are three standard climbing routes: